StetHD/tarifa-book/usage/android.md

 In addition to signing the apk, on android, you need to bump the `android:versionCode` attribute of the `AndroidManifest.xml` file.
-Specifying a `version_code` attributes in a configuration will be reflected in the `AndroidManifest.xml` file.
+Specifying a `version_code` attribute in a configuration will be reflected in the `AndroidManifest.xml` file.

 ### Deploy with hockeyapp